kekse1/scripts/README.md

 * extract an area of lines

 Line numbers can be negative: they'll count from the end of the input line count.

-> [!WARNING]
-> **JFYI**: I'm going to write this down also in JavaScript l8rs,
-> since it's inefficient to read in the whole data into memory
-> (expensive with big input files).
-I'm doing this since it would
-> also be inefficient to call both `head` and `tail` twice, since
-> then the input data needs to be handled also twice.
-Even if
-> using `head` and `tail` was the first reason I created this
-> script... omg. xD~

 ### [`init-sub-proj`.sh](sh/init-sub-proj.sh)
 * [Version **v0.3.1**](sh/init-sub-proj.sh) (updated **2024-05-23**)